Tahir-Siddiqh/Tahir-Siddiqh/README.md

 - 👋 Hi, I’m @Tahir-Siddiqh
-- 👀 I’m interested in Software Engineering
+- 👀 I’m interested in Software Engineering and Data Science
 - 🌱 I’m currently learning Alteryx
 - 💵 I'm currently working at Amazon as Process Analyst
 - 💞️ I’m looking to collaborate on all types of projects